qutip/qutip/doc/installation.rst

 Checking Version Information via the About Box
 ===============================================

-QuTiP includes a graphical "about" box for viewing information about the important dependencies installed on your system.
-To view the about box, type:
+QuTiP includes a graphical "about" box for viewing information about QuTiP, and the important dependencies installed on your system.
+To view the about box type:

 >>> about()

-which will pop-up a window similar to the one shown below.
+that will pop-up a window similar to the one shown below.
 If instead you get command-line output, then your PyQt or PySide graphics are not installed properly or unavailable.
 When running the about box, QuTiP will automatically check for a newer version of itself from the QuTiP website.
 As shown below, the about box will have an "update" link next to the QuTiP version number if your are not running the latest version of QuTiP

 .. figure:: figures/about.png
    :align: center